oleh-sedletskyi/coder-dojo/blog-project.md

 			- Getting familiar with DNS records
 	- OpenAI api
 		- Calling OpenAI API can generate keywords and description for each post/article
-		- While leveraging embedding API we can calculate and show similar posts
+		- While leveraging embeddings API we can calculate and show similar posts
 		- Objectives
 			- Registering a new OpenAI account
 			- Calling OpenAI API from Python code